JodusNodus/react-qr-reader/README.md

 ## Known Issues

+* Server side rendering won't work so only require the componont when rendering in a browser environment.
 * Due to browser implementations the camera can only be accessed over https or localhost.
 * In Firefox a prompt will be shown to the user asking which camera to use, so `facingMode` will not affect it.
 * On IOS 11 it is only supported on Safari and not on Chrome or Firefox due to Apple making the API not available to 3rd party browsers.